Regional Measure 4

-The regional Bay Area Housing Finance Authority (BAHFA) bond may raise either $10 billion or $20 billion for affordable housing.
-As one of the largest cities in the Bay Area, the City of Oakland will receive a direct allocation of funding if the bond is passed in November 2024.
-That will amount to either $382 million or $765 million, depending on the size of the total bond.
+The Regional Measure 4 (RM4), formerly known as the regional Bay Area Housing Finance Authority (BAHFA) bond, had the potential to raise $20 billion for affordable housing.
+As one of the largest cities in the Bay Area, the City of Oakland would have received a direct allocation of funding amounting to $765 million if the bond had passed in November 2024.
+However, RM4 was no longer on the ballot for this upcoming November election.

 1. What is the Bay Area Housing Finance Authority?